 To wrap up camp every Friday, we welcome all family and friends to experience what the campers have been talking about all week.
 Slide shows, video productions and award programs are presented at 3:15 pm in the Kerr Center for the Arts auditorium.

--As there is no camp on Wednesday, July 4, the four day week of July 2-6 is $240.
+As there is no camp on Thursday and Friday, July 4-5, the three day week of July 1-3 is $240.

-EARLY BIRD DISCOUNTRegister by March 31, 2018 and receive a $25 early bird discount for each child per week of camp ($100 non refundable deposit, per camper per session, is due with registration).
-The early bird discount will not be transferred from one week to another if the transfer is made after March 31, 2018.
+Register by March 31, 2019 and receive a $25 early bird discount for each child per week of camp ($100 non refundable deposit, per camper per session, is due with registration).
+The early bird discount will not be transferred from one week to another if the transfer is made after March 31, 2019.

 For every session that you register more than one child in Eagles Explorations, you will receive $25 off the second, third, and each additional child.
 The sibling discount will be applied by the Summer Programs office after you register.